thatlonelybugbear/automated-conditions-5e/README.md

 ** Early stage of development so reach out either here by creating an Issue or in Foundry's discord (thatlonelybugbear#4393).

 # Compatibility
-Works 100% with Core, highlightning the correct buttons to press depending on the conditions on attacker and target, and Fast Forwards correctly.
+Works with Core rolling, highlightning the correct buttons to press depending on the conditions on attacker and target, and Fast Forwards correctly.

-No other Rolling modules work adequately for now.

-I will need to think on how to better integrate (if possible) with Monks Little Details, DFreds CE and maybe CUB, which could change default DND5e conditions.

 # Credits
 - Special thanks to [Zhell](https://github.com/krbz999) for using some of his code from [Babonus](https://github.com/krbz999/babonus).